Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: Summary

 We found that the hair induces only mild changes in the inflow and magnetic-field structures that set the intrinsic emissivity.
 However, it strengthens the gravitational redshift, substantially dimming both the direct image and the total flux through relativistic transfer effects and a shift in the emissivity spectrum.
 By contrast, many photons forming the lensed and photon rings originate from inward emission and experience net blueshift.
 As a result, although the total flux decreases, the photon ring is attenuated less than the direct component, making the ring comparatively more pronounced.
 In addition, the theoretical critical curve and inner shadow respond differently to variations in hair, spin, and inclination.
 Notably, the critical curve is more sensitive to $h$ at moderate spins, while the inner shadow becomes more sensitive to $h$ at high spins.

 We place particular emphasis on assessing the ability of the fisrt photon ring's maximal interferometric diameter $d_+$ to probe the black hole hair parameter.
 We domonstrated that for a viewing angle of $\theta_o = 17^{\circ}$, $d_+$ is largely insensitive to the details of the accretion flow and magnetic-field structure.
 Moreover, its response to variations in the hair parameter $h$ is significantly stronger than its dependence on the spin parameter or any other accretion-flow parameter.
 We therefore conclude that, within BHEX resolution and under modest inclination, the interferometric diameter of the fisrt photon ring can serve as a robust observable for distinguishing large-$h$ from small-$h$ configurations.
-Looking ahead, combining $d_+$ with additional observables—such as the total flux, photon-ring signatures, the polarimetric pattern across the image plane, and the azimuthal brightness distribution of the first photon ring—may further tighten constraints on scalar hair.
+Looking forward, combining $d_+$ with additional image-based observables—such as the resolved polarimetric structure across the image plane and the azimuthal brightness profile of the first photon ring—may further strengthen constraints on the scalar hair.

 Moreover, since scalar hair can influence both the dynamics of the accretion flow and the redshift distribution of its emitted radiation, multiwavelength observations offer a complementary avenue for investigation.
 In particular, broadened iron lines observed in X-ray reflection spectra of both stellar-mass and supermassive black hole candidates are expected to be highly sensitive to the underlying spacetime \cite{Miller:2007tj, Cackett:2009ih, Dauser:2010ne, Bambi:2012at, Fabian:2014tda, Johannsen:2014arp, Bambi:2016sac}, and may therefore provide independent probes of black hole hair.
 We will explore these possibilities in future work.